-The Winter 2018 schedule and roster for the TDHL Intermediate League are now available.
+The Summer 2018 schedule and roster for the TDHL Intermediate League are now available.
 Check back for updates throughout the season.

 The first night of the fall season would bring us some new revelations and some amazing things.
 There were two amazing things that happened on our first night.
 The first amazing thing that happened was rookie goalie Derick Fazzie showing up and delivered a league leading 95% save percentage.
 The second amazing thing was being able to watch Bobby Perham and Jeremy Fink try to play goalie with blindfolds on to no avail.